 Q: What software was the program initiated in?[Charlie Williamson]

-Excel and/or Trelligence Affinity - GM
+Excel and/or Trelligence Affinity. - GM

 The program can be initiated directly in dRofus or imported from excel if needed. dRofus link directly from Revit plug in.(Tzveta)

 Q: Is there any direct link to Revit/Bim or is it a transfer of information - ie, recreate/design in Bim using the final information.
 (Workflow)[Charlie Williamson]